PelagusWallet/pelagus-docs/docs/develop/api/json-rpc-api.md

 description: Reference for the Pelagus JSON-RPC API.
 ---

 Pelagus uses the [`window.ethereum.request(args)`](quai-provider.md/#windowquairequestargs) method to wrap a JSON-RPC API.
-The API currently contains only Pelagus specific methods.
+The API contains both the standard Ethereum JSON-RPC API methods Pelagus specific methods.
 The API is exposed to the browser via the `window.ethereum` object.

 Pelagus supports the following API methods: